MaayanLab/chea_kg_ts_appyter/static/help.md

 **Figure 4C.** Example of the enriched TF rank bar graph output.
 The static image can be downloaded as a PNG or SVG by clicking at the links below the figure.

 #### 3. Interactive UMAP visualization of the enriched TFs
 The enriched transcription factors from each time point are colored on a UMAP plot of 700 TFs identified by ChEA-KG to be "source TFs" (i.e. they exert regulatory effects on other TFs).
-The UMAP algorithm was performed using the TF-IDF scores of the TFs' target genes, meaning that TFs are placed in the same cluster if they generally regulate similar genes.
+The UMAP algorithm was performed using the TF-IDF scores of the TFs' target genes, meaning that TFs are placed in the same cluster if they generally regulate similar genes (Fig 4D).

 <div style="display: flex; gap: 40px; justify-content: center; max-width: 1200px; margin: 0 auto;">
 <img src="static/fig4c.png" alt="The RNA-seq upload page" width=600>